 Plastic containers 5 gallons or larger in size or non-container plastics (such as lawn furniture, children's toys, plastic buckets and baskets, etc.) can be placed in the Rigid Plastic container located in the residential area.
 Rigid plastics must be free of metal and fabric.
 Click here for more information.

 There is a flat fee charge to dispose of tires.
 Find the current charge to dispose of tires.

 Used Vegetable Oil

-Special Yard Waste Tags may be purchased to dispose of leaves and grass clippings in your brown paper yard waste bag.
+Special Yard Waste Tags may be purchased by South Kingstown and Narragansett residents only to dispose of leaves and grass clippings in your brown paper yard waste bag.
 Individual Yard Waste tags may be purchased at the RHRTS or the Town Hall.
 Find the current charge to purchase Yard Waste Tags.

 Large brush, bulk quantities of leaves, tree limbs and trunks less than 6” in diameter and less than 4 feet in length may be discharged at a per pound rate.
 To have bulky yard waste weighed, bear right to the scale house when you enter the RHRTS.
 The attendant will weigh your vehicle full, weigh it empty and charge you per pound for the difference.
 There is a $5 minimum charge.
 Find the current per pound price.